arielpedraza/bus-mall/README.md

 - COMPLETE - Get EventListener/Handler to work.
 - COMPLETE - Get 3 new images to be displayed at random after user click.
 - COMPLETE - Get non-duplicating images to display accounting for prior "turn"
-- Calculate clicks and display data.
+- COMPLETE - Calculate clicks and display data.
 - Show click stats after 25 images shown.